rlugojr/linkurious-enterprise-manual/en/edit/edit.md

 Click on the ```x``` next to the category to remove it.

 To add a category, we click on ```+```.
-For example, we, might be interested to add in our graph the activity of the investors.
+For example, we might be interested to add in our graph the activity of the investors.

 ![](E6.png)

-Here we had the category Angel Investor to precise the field of work of the company Ron Conway
+Here we had the category Angel Investor to precise the field of work of the company Ron Conway.

 We type the new category, here  ```Angel Investor```.
 We hit ```Save```.